 Tarjan’s algorithm

-The idea is to perform a DFS from an arbitrary vertex (conducting subsequent DFS from non-explored vertices), during the traversal each vertex v is assigned with two numbers:
+The idea is to perform a DFS from an arbitrary vertex (conducting subsequent DFS from non-explored vertices).
+During the traversal, each vertex v is assigned two numbers:

-Let u be a node that belongs to a SCC, if v is the arbitrary vertex chosen then the only known vertex that is reachable from u is u, let v be a vertex discovered during the exploration of u, if there’s a vu path then it means that there’s a cycle and all the vertices in the path uv belong to the same connected component, such a node u is called the root of the SCC
+Let u be a node that belongs to an SCC.
+If u is the arbitrary vertex chosen, then the only known vertex that is reachable from u is u itself.
+Let v be a vertex discovered during the exploration of u.
+If there’s a vu path, then it means that there’s a cycle, and all the vertices in the path uv belong to the same connected component.
+Such a node u is called the root of the SCC.

-Let u be a node that belongs to a SCC, if it’s known that there’s a uv cycle and also that u can reach a vertex t with lower index than u then v and t belong to the same component
+Let u be a node that belongs to an SCC.
+If it’s known that there’s a uv cycle and also that u can reach a vertex t with a lower index than u, then v and t belong to the same component.

 // adjacency list of G